ascoderu/lokole/README.rst

   make build

-You can now run the application stack:
+You can now run the application stack; code changes will be hot reloaded:

 .. sourcecode :: sh